Paritutu/paritutu.github.io/_posts/2025-02-19-reproductive.markdown

 TDHB in 2002 to the Health Select committee - TDHB were investigating miscarriages and birth defects.

-Additionally, the 12 month 1970-71 female stillbirth cluster was 17 times the NZ expected rate.
+The 12 month 1970-71 female stillbirth cluster was 17 times the NZ expected rate.

 ![anecephaly-in-paritutu-1-3km-radius-from-iwd](anecephaly-in-paritutu-1-3km-radius-from-iwd.png){:.centered}
 ![npta-88-97-age-15-29-cancer-mortality-per-10000](npta-88-97-age-15-29-cancer-mortality-per-10000.png){:.centered}